cfpb/hmda-frontend/src/documentation/markdown/2018/filing-faq.md

 ### Account Registration

 #### What information do I need to provide to register my financial institution?
-To register your financial institution on the [HMDA Platform](https://ffiec.cfpb.gov/filing) you will need to provide your institution name, [LEI (legal entity identifier)](http://ffiec.cfpb.gov/documentation/2018/filing-faq#what-is-a-legal-entity-identifier-lei), tax ID number, email domain (example: cfpb.gov), and agency code.
+To register your financial institution on the <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/filing">HMDA Platform</a> you will need to provide your institution name, <a target="_blank" rel="noopener noreferrer" href="http://ffiec.cfpb.gov/documentation/2018/filing-faq#what-is-a-legal-entity-identifier-lei">LEI (legal entity identifier)</a>, tax ID number, email domain (example: cfpb.gov), and agency code.
 Registration is a two-step process.
 You must create a filer account **and** register your institution in the system.
 You can register your financial institution here: https://hmdahelp.consumerfinance.gov/accounthelp/.
 Do not use a personal email address to register for an account.
-The [HMDA Platform](https://ffiec.cfpb.gov/filing) is designed to authenticate users based upon a financial institution’s registered email domain.
+The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/filing">HMDA Platform</a> is designed to authenticate users based upon a financial institution’s registered email domain.
 If you do not have an email address within your financial institution's email domain, [contact HMDA Help](mailto:hmdahelp@cfpb.gov).

 #### What is a Legal Entity Identifier (LEI)?
 Every institution that files a HMDA submission will be required to obtain a LEI for their submission whether they are exempt or not.
-The [Global LEI Foundation website](https://www.gleif.org/) provides a list of LEI issuing organizations at https://www.gleif.org/en/about-lei/get-an-lei-find-lei-issuing-organizations.
+The <a target="_blank" rel="noopener noreferrer" href="https://www.gleif.org/">Global LEI Foundation website</a> provides a list of LEI issuing organizations at https://www.gleif.org/en/about-lei/get-an-lei-find-lei-issuing-organizations.
 A financial institution may obtain an LEI, for HMDA reporting purposes, from any one of the issuing organizations listed on the website.
-For general information on the “LEI,” see section 5.2 of the [HMDA Small Entity Compliance Guide](https://files.consumerfinance.gov/f/documents/cfpb_hmda_small-entity-compliance-guide.pdf), and [Regulation C, 12 CFR §§ 1003.4(a)(1)(i)(A)](https://www.consumerfinance.gov/rules-policy/regulations/1003/4/#a-1-i-A), effective January 1, 2018, and [1003.5(a)(3)(vii)](https://www.consumerfinance.gov/rules-policy/regulations/1003/5/#a-3-vii), effective January 1, 2019.
+For general information on the “LEI,” see section 5.2 of the <a target="_blank" rel="noopener noreferrer" href="https://files.consumerfinance.gov/f/documents/cfpb_hmda_small-entity-compliance-guide.pdf">HMDA Small Entity Compliance Guide</a>, and <a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/rules-policy/regulations/1003/4/#a-1-i-A">Regulation C, 12 CFR §§ 1003.4(a)(1)(i)(A)</a>, effective January 1, 2018, and <a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/rules-policy/regulations/1003/5/#a-3-vii">1003.5(a)(3)(vii)</a>, effective January 1, 2019.

 #### What is my agency code?
 Institutions should provide one of the following agency codes: